lsieun/EnglishDictionary/theme/human_organ.md

 - bowl: 碗；钵；盆 a deep round dish with a wide open top, used especially for holding food or liquid

 ![](images/bowel.jpg)

+- intestine: 肠 a long tube in the body between the stomach and the anus.
+Food passes from the stomach to the small intestine and from there to the large intestine.

+- appendix: 阑尾 a small bag of tissue that is attached to the large intestine.
+In humans, the appendix has no clear function.

+- anus: 肛门 the opening in a person's bottom through which solid waste leaves the body